NoahLian/2024s_qtm350_ps01/README.md

-Young people are eating less these days.
+young People are eating less.